JasonHutton/QWTA/readme.txt

 2. Features
 ================================
+* Most QWTA-specific features are optional.
+You can play BaseETQW using QWTA!
+  (Or a strange combination of both.)
-* Optional realistic movement.
+* Realistic movement.
-* Optional realistic damages.
+* Realistic damage.
-* Optional realistic weapon aiming..
+* Realistic weapon accuracy.
 * Other realism-oriented features...
 * Radar no longer detects infantry.
+(But 3rd eye cameras do!)
-* Optional adaptive class-number limiting.
+* Adaptive class-number limiting.
 * Blood effects!
 * Death/unconscious screen tinting and fading.
 * Mxyzptlk's megatexture autodownload.